Master of Software Engineering

 All applicants for our programs are automatically considered for scholarships based on academic merit.
 No separate applications for scholarships are necessary.
 Scholarships may be awarded at the time of your course offer or after the application deadlines.
 If you do not receive a scholarship offer at the time of your course offer you may still receive an offer later.

-Faculty of Engineering and Information Technology Scholarships are available to both domestic and international students into all engineering and IT programs.
-Approximately 150 scholarships are awarded each year, valued at $5,000–$20,000 per annum.
+Engineering and IT Foundation Graduate Scholarships are available to both domestic and international students into all engineering and IT programs.
+Approximately 150 scholarships are awarded each year, valued at $5,000–$10,000 per annum.
 These scholarship offers are made at the time of course offer.

 Women in Engineering & IT